azurejoga/Aurora-Windows-Optimizer/README.md

 # We are not responsible for anything that happens to your PC; use at your own risk!

+## installation methods
+* You can see the [changelog here](https://github.com/azurejoga/Aurora-Windows-Optimizer/blob/aurora/changelog.md)

+* you can see the installation methods [here](https://github.com/azurejoga/Aurora-Windows-Optimizer/blob/aurora/instalation.md)

+## Updating Aurora

+To update Aurora, open the program and press **ALT** or go to the **Tools** menu, then select **Check for Updates**.
+A new installer will launch, and you will need to select the directory where Aurora is installed.
+Common installation directories include:

+- Microsoft Store: Documents
+- Documents: Where the NVDA Addon may be found (under `Documents).
+- Chocolatey: Chocolatey’s default directory.
+- Winget: Winget’s installation directory.

+Note that the NVDA Addon is usually located in the `Documents` folder, but other installations depend on the user-defined directories.

+After selecting the correct path, follow the on-screen instructions to complete the update.

 ## Report Bugs and Collaborate 🐞😻

 If you encounter any issues or have suggestions for improvements, please create an *issue*.
 Collaboration is essential to enhance Aurora and make it even more amazing.

-## installation methods
-* You can see the [changelog here](https://github.com/azurejoga/Aurora-Windows-Optimizer/blob/aurora/changelog.md)
-* you can see the installation methods [here](https://github.com/azurejoga/Aurora-Windows-Optimizer/blob/aurora/instalation.md)

 # Thank you for choosing Aurora to elevate your PC's performance to unprecedented levels! 💪✨